 With all of the cushions removed, look for split or broken areas.
 If the furniture has been outside, check for mold and mildew, which usually occurs on the legs of the piece.

 Remove Mold and Mildew

-If there is mildew present, mix a one-to-one solution of chlorine bleach and water.
-Wearing gloves, dip a soft cloth in the bleach solution and apply to the mildewed area.
+If there is mildew present, mix a solution of equal parts chlorine bleach and water.
+Wear protective gloves and dip a soft cloth in the bleach solution and apply to the area.
 Try not to saturate the rattan.
 Move the piece outdoors into the sun to dry as quickly as possible.

 Condition the Rattan

-- Lift rattan furniture evenly from each side to prevent excess stress to the fibers.
-Never drag rattan furniture!
+- Do not drag rattan furniture across the floor.
+Lift rattan furniture evenly from each side to prevent excess stress to the fibers.

 - Place rubber caps or felt pads under each leg to prevent excessive wear and splitting.

-- Rotate furniture to prevent excessive fading on one side from the sun.
+- Rotate furniture to prevent the sun from causing excessive fading on one side.

-- Use upholstered cushions in rattan seats to help distribute the sitter's weight and prevent sagging.
+- Use upholstered cushions in rattan seats to help distribute the sitter's weight and prevent the rattan from sagging.